austincasale/UnityScripts/README.md

 Handled sound, animations, HUD, highscores, Menus, and other aspects in Unity.
 Worked alongside a designer to bring their assets into unity and set up their designs as accurately as possible.
 Also injected my own ideas after deliberating with the designer.

-DISCLAIMER: NOT ALL OF THIS CODE IS COMPLETE, MULTIPLE SCRIPTS INTERACT DUE TO THE OBJECT ORIENTED STRUCTURE AND ONLY SOME OF THEM ARE PROVIDED HERE.
+### DISCLAIMER: NOT ALL OF THIS CODE IS COMPLETE, MULTIPLE SCRIPTS INTERACT DUE TO THE OBJECT ORIENTED STRUCTURE AND ONLY SOME OF THEM ARE PROVIDED HERE.

+## Scripts
 AvatarSceneScript.cs - Script used to pick an avatar and manage the scene.

 PowerUpAnimationController.cs - Script used to manage in game powerups.